 Your Added Value

-Let the organization know how you can add value to their members or audience.
-Feel free to state something like, “My fee for a one-hour talk is $500 plus the IRS rate for mileage to your venue from my office in Springfield.
+Let the organization know how you can add value to its members or audience.
+Feel free to state something like, “My speaking fee for a one-hour talk is $500 plus the IRS rate for mileage to your venue from my office in Springfield.
 I am also able to offer each of your attendees a complimentary copy of each of my three e-books, a $45 value for each of your 50 members.”

 Or, perhaps they’ll ask you how much you want.
 In that case, be prepared with a solid number.
 You will base this number on a number of factors including;

 - Lost work income